-Product returns cost the UK retail industry a whopping £60bn every year – £20bn is derived from online sales alone.
-That’s a lot of money‚ and also a huge headache.
-For this reason, the industry has spent years looking into improving efficiencies around returns, cutting delivery costs, and simplifying the whole process for consumers.
+Product returns cost retailers globally a whopping $200 billion every year.
+That’s a lot of money‚ and a huge headache.
+So, it’s no wonder reducing product returns is a primary concern and a lot of work goes into improving efficiencies around returns.
+This includes initiatives like cutting delivery costs and simplifying the whole returns process for consumers.

 Let’s start talking prevention rather than cure.
-Here are some key areas of product information to look at if you’re serious about reducing your rate of returns.
+Here are some key areas you can focus on if you want to reduce your return rates.

-- Dimensions are especially important for furniture.
-Does it come already assembled in its final size, or does it come packed in a smaller box that would help them in the lift or up the stairs?
-They want to know if the wardrobe will fit in the bedroom but also whether it will make it up the stairs!
+- Dimensions (especially important for homewares): Does it come already assembled in its final size?
+Does it come packed in a smaller box that will make it easy to get up the stairs or in the lift?
+Customers need to know these details, so make sure you’re providing them.
+In other words, they need to know if the wardrobe will fit in the bedroom and if it will make it up the stairs!

 Informed staff = informed shoppers

-- Providing your staff – in-store and online – with complete and accurate product information means they will be able to keep your customers well informed.
+- Provide your staff – in-store and online – with complete and accurate product information.
+In turn, they’ll be able to keep your customers informed.
 Easy access to information will also make this process far more efficient and cost-effective.

 Take back the power with PIM

 In an ideal world, people would always purchase the right product and never have to return it.
-But put yourself in the mind of the consumer.
-People usually return items because there was something they didn’t know.
-Whether it was the size or its appearance in real life.
-You need to relay that information to them, through your sales team, your reviews and most importantly your website product information.
+But, put yourself in your customers’ shoes.
+People usually return items because there was something they didn’t know, be that the size or its appearance in real life.
+Relay that information to them, through your sales team, your reviews, and most importantly your product data.

 PIM platforms like Pimberly totally streamline all aspects of product data management.
 Because you have full visibility over the completeness of product data, you can ensure products are never released with missing details.
 The integrated digital asset management (DAM) functionality also gives you the power to get the most from all your images and videos.